 Bison, or Buffalo as they’re frequently called, are a must for this list as they may be our city’s namesake.
 Speculation on the origin of Buffalo’s name abounds: was it indeed named for bison, or was it a mispronunciation of “beau fleuve,” French for beautiful river?
 Regardless, these placid animals, residing near the ring road of Delaware Park, are visible both from the park and from inside the Zoo.

 One fantastic thing about the Zoo’s Green Iguana is its name: Iguana Iguana, which makes it sound very important important as its genus and species are the same same.
 Herbivorous and very still, this creature, with its coloring and crested head, looks very majestic as it basks in its warm, humid environment.

 Irwin, a Blue-Tongued Skink (Tiliqua), was out and about giving teachable moments to visitors one day.
 With a head that resembles a snake’s, a skink is very soft and cool to the touch.
 Skinks, if caught by a predator, are able to drop their tail – once – and grow a new one.
 Skinks are unusual as they are reptiles who hatch inside their mother.
 And yes, their tongues really are blue.

 Pride of Lions

 The lions at Buffalo Zoo exist in their habitat in a pride and they are very vocal in their space.
 It’s not uncommon to hear their roars while walking around the Zoo.
-Mama lion, Lusaka, and papa lion, Tiberius gave birth to a trio of lion cubs just last year.
+Mama lion, Lusaka, and papa lion, Tiberius gave birth to a trio of lion cubs in recent years.
 Lions (Panthera leo) are dubbed “big cats” as they are one of the largest species of felines.